rayan-saleh/blog/_posts/2023-01-31-The-myth-of-the-valuable-generalist.md

 ---
-title: A future computer platform
+title: The myth of the valuable generalist
 author: Rayan Saleh
 category:
 layout: post